MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # Acknowledgments and Related Proposals

-There have been a wide range of proposed solutions over the years to the "CNAME at the Zone Apex" challenge proposed.
+There has been a wide range of proposed solutions over the years to the "CNAME at the Zone Apex" challenge proposed.
 These include
 {{?I-D.bellis-dnsop-http-record}},
 {{?I-D.ietf-dnsop-aname}}, and others.